Rhomb-io/rhio-state-machine/readme.md

 The states allow to organize each moment of the life cycle of the application: the boot or setup, the normal operation mode, low consumption mode, the system error mode and any other that may be needed.

 Several states can be instantiated for different parts of the application, for example a network module can use the states to manage the whole process of connection and data transmission.

+## Development

+If you want to contribute to the development, the best way is to use [rhio-devkit](https://github.com/Rhomb-io/rhio-devkit), a project with VSCode and Platformio that includes a development copy of this repository.

+## License

+Developed by [Rhomb.io](https://rhomb.io) Software Team from Tecnofigners.
+Licensed under the GNU/GPL V3.
+Please concat us for commercial license or custom development.